devnull-cz/c-prog-lang/modules/string.md

 printf("%zu\n", sizeof (foo));		// prints 4
 ```

-Using `'\0'` suggests it is a terminating null character but it is still just a
+Using a character constant `'\0'` suggests it is a terminating null character
-zero byte.
-So, you could use `0`, as follows, but it is not generally used:
+but it is still just a zero byte.
+So, you could use `0`, as follows, but it is
+not generally used:

 ```C
 char foo[] = { 'b', 'a', 'r', 0 };